chocolates/ETH-Algorithm-Lab/notes.md

 * _Ant Challenge(week 4)_:
 * _Important Bridges(week 4)_: biconnected connected graph
 * _Buddy Selection(week 4)_: maximum matching on unweighted graph.

+## Max Flow / Max Flow Min Cost

+> The MaxFlow (MinCost) problem
+>
+> - some quantities are reserved in some sources.
+These quantities want to go to the sinks.
+> - edge (u, v): the quantity can go from u (abstract state) to v (abstract state)
+> - different decisions <==> different path for the quantities.
+In more details, in most cases, we have decision variables and the objective function.
+What we want to do is to choose the particular decision that make objective function optimal.
+When we change decisions, we change the network structure for the flow (e.g. _On Her Majesty's Secret Service_) or change the capacity of edges.
+This results in different flow!
+> - final distribution of quantities &/ distribution of flow is related with the objective function
+> - max flow algorithm  => choose the routes that maximize flow (min cost) ==> this should correspond to the optimal decision.

+#### Problems:

+* _On her Majestry's Secret Service (week 5)_: for the given time T, we can determine (by max flow) whether all agent could to go shelters safely!
+So we use the __binary search__ to find the optimal time T.
+* _Cantonal Courier_
+* _Car Sharing()_

 ## Extra